integralfx/MemTestHelper/DDR4 OC Guide.md

 As far as I know, tCL, tRCD, tRP and possibly tRFC can (or can not) see voltage scaling.
 * Similarly, if a timing scales with voltage that means you can increase the voltage to run the same timing at a higher frequency.
 ![CL11 Voltage Scaling](https://i.imgur.com/66GrCz3.png)
-  * You can see that tCL scales almost linearly up to 2533 with voltage on 8Gb CJR.
+  * You can see that tCL scales almost linearly up to DDR4-2533 with voltage on 8Gb CJR.
-  * tCL on B-die has perfect linear scaling with voltage.
+  * tCL on Samsung B-Die has perfect linear scaling with voltage.
-  * tCL on Rev. E also has perfect linear scaling with voltage.
+  * tCL on Micron Rev. E also has perfect linear scaling with voltage.
   * I've adapted this data into a [calculator](https://www.desmos.com/calculator/psisrpx3oh).
 Change the *f* and *v* sliders to the frequency and voltage you want and it will output the frequencies and voltages achievable for a given CL (assuming that CL scales linearly up to 1.50v).
-For example, 3200 CL14 at 1.35v should be able to do ~3333 CL14 at 1.40v, ~3533 CL14 at 1.45v and 3733 CL14 at 1.50v.
+For example, DDR4-3200 CL14 at 1.35V should be able to do ~DDR4-3333 CL14 at 1.40V, ~DDR4-3533 CL14 at 1.45V and DDR4-3733 CL14 at 1.50V.

 * B-die tRFC Voltage Scaling
 ![B-die tRFC Voltage Scaling](https://i.imgur.com/Wngug1M.png)
   * Here you can see that tRFC scales pretty well on B-die.

 * Some older Micron ICs (before 8Gb Rev. E), are known to scale negatively with voltage.
-That is, they become unstable at the same frequency and timings just by increasing the voltage (usually above 1.35v).
+That is, they become unstable at the same frequency and timings just by increasing the voltage (usually above 1.35V).
 * Here is a table of ICs I have tested and if the timing scales with voltage:

   | IC                 | tCL | tRCD | tRP | tRFC |